ryyHardy/vscode-reasonable-defaults/README.md

 # ![Reasonable Defaults Logo](./assets/icon.png) Reasonable Defaults!
 (VSCode Extension Pack)

 > It's published!
-View it [here](https://marketplace.visualstudio.com/items?itemName=ryHardy.vscode-reasonable-defaults).
+View it on the [marketplace](https://marketplace.visualstudio.com/items?itemName=ryHardy.vscode-reasonable-defaults)

 Contains a set of common extensions that are useful to anyone regardless of language, framework, or specialty.
 It's designed to be as general as possible, so it does not include any language/framework-specific extensions.